NajibBelhadj/E-shop/README.md

-To run project you need to d
+To run project you need to

 npm install
 nodemon
 nx run frontend:serve